Callumk7/game_master_core/notes/e2e-test-requirements-phase-4-authorization.md

 Document answers to these questions during implementation:

-1. Should sharing with non-game-members be allowed?
+1. Should sharing with non-game-members be allowed? - ANSWER: NO
-2. Should users be able to share entities with themselves?
+2. Should users be able to share entities with themselves? - ANSWER: NO
-3. How should blocked shares interact with admin/GM access?
+3. How should blocked shares interact with admin/GM access? - ANSWER: admin GM access is higher priority
-4. Should visibility changes trigger notifications?
-5. What happens to shares when entity is deleted?
+5. What happens to shares when entity is deleted? - ANSWER: Delete the shares (should be handled on the database level)

 ---